-This topic contains information about documentation updates for BMC Server Automation 8.2 that are not tied to urgent issues, maintenance releases, service packs, or patches.
+This section contains information about updates for BMC Server Automation that are not related to flashes, service packs, or patches.
 This topic includes the following sections:

-BMC Server Automation advisory for Microsoft Windows Server 2003
+BMC BladeLogic Server Automation advisory for Microsoft Windows Server 2003

 Microsoft is ending support for Windows Server 2003 on July 14, 2015.
 After July 14, Microsoft will no longer issue security updates for any version of Windows Server 2003.